xayon40-12/ImplHydro/README.md

 # ImplHydro

-ImplHydro is a 1+1D and 2+1D implicit in time relativistic hydrodynamics solver.
+ImplHydro is a 1+1D, 2+1D and 3+1D implicit in time relativistic hydrodynamics solver.
+It also includes an explicit solver for completeness.
 Its purpose is to compare the efficiency of explicit and implicit Runge-Kutta method used to integrate the conservation equation of the energy momentum tensor $T^{\mu\nu}$.